MarcialRosales/jwt-demo/README.md

 Demonstrate how to secure enterprise applications (REST-api, no UI apps) using Json Web Token using symmetrical and asymmetrical keys.
 Typically, in the enterprise world, end-users do not decide about what they can or cannot do, i.e. their roles.
 Instead, end-users are centrally managed by an identity provider along with their roles (in case of RBAC - role based access control).
 This project demonstrate how we can secure traditional enterprise applications using JWT.

 There are 3 authorization scenarios we can encounter in enterprise-like applications.
 But before we talk about authorization we should first talk about authentication which is outside of JWT discussion but it deserves bringing to our attention.
 There must be a login service where our users authenticate (by presenting their credentials like username/password) and they get back a JWT token.
 The JWT token encapsulates who this user is and what this user is entitled to do, i.e. roles, claims, whatever we want to call it.
+Clarification: For demonstration purposes, we have provided an application called `token-service` which issues tokens, the same tokens that a login service would issue upon a successful authentication.
+Our `token-service` does not authenticate users, it directly issue digitally signed tokens.

 Once the user has a JWT token, the user can access applications secured with JWT.
 We are now going to see 3 typical authorization scenarios.